KryptXBSA/StorageBox/README.md

 6. Change to the `ansible/` directory and run the following command to run the Ansible playbook: `ansible-playbook playbook.yml`

   This playbook will install the required software, spawn Docker containers, and configure Nginx for you.
 You may also need to configure your firewall.
-Please note this playbook has only been tested on Linux(Debian).
+Please note this playbook has only been tested on Linux(Ubuntu).

 ## Contributing